-The was no profit, as all so called profits disappeared to helping others.
-Mountain People, a Norwegian based NGO, entered the scene, and saw her potential.
-They closed down her shop, secured two new shops, produced a brochure, hangtags, a logo and upgraded production methods.
-MP saw the need to ‘visalise’ and consolidate her work, so they proposed Steps Foundation Nepal.
-An NGO, financed by Beni Handicrafts, with the emphasis on: Education, Hygiene and Health – step by step.
-The first meetings were held in the open in vacant parking lots, siting on dusty gravel.
-Then Northfiled Cafe and Hotel Moonlight provided the use of free meeting rooms.
+So, Steps Foundation Nepal, as an NGO financed by Beni Handicrafts, with the emphasis on: Education, Hygiene and Health – step by step – was registered.
+The first meetings were held in the open in vacant parking lots, sitting on dusty gravel.
+Then Northfield Cafe and Hotel Moonlight provided the use of free meeting rooms – along with complementary refreshments.

 Steps has worked mainly with women in and from isolated or deprived communities, often those who have been forced to leave the villages to try to find work in Kathmandu or overseas.
 Gender inequality is strongly entrenched in Nepali society, where women have less access to education, work opportunities and health services.
 About 50% of women in the rural areas have never attended (or completed) school and 60% do not know how to read or write.
 Women’s work contribution is usually far higher than men’s, and they often have to provide long-term care for their children and the elderly on their own.

 The administrative work of Steps has been centered in Kathmandu, with the establishment of local Steps chapters in isolated rural communities.
 Mainly in collaboration with local Women’s Village Groups.
 They tend to adopt Steps ideas and methods while retaining their own identity.
 Other ‘interest groups’ have been ‘schooled’ in basic Steps principles – and operate independently.